Salt & Wind Travel

 There’s something about pesto served coating mandilli di seta (think sheets of pasta that are generally half the thickness of traditional lasagna sheets) that is totally luxurious.
 After the mandilli are coated in the pesto they’re then folded over on themselves so they look like a pile of green handkerchiefs when you serve them.

-Most important of all is that you never ever heat a homemade classic pesto sauce.
+The most important thing is that you never ever heat a homemade classic pesto sauce.
 Yes, there are plenty of recipes that call for doing this (probably even a few I wrote earlier on in my recipe developing life) but that just ends up totally working all the flavors in the delicate sauce.

 Use the technique below for coating pasta (as in mixing it together in the cooking pan off the heat) and you’ll be rewarded with a creamy pesto sauce that stays bright green all the way to the table!